Tummy Tuck Perth

-If you’ve thought strongly about undergoing surgery for a tummy tuck, our Perth surgeon can answer any concerns or queries that you may have prior to your tailored surgery with Rodin Clinic.
+If you’ve thought strongly about undergoing tummy tuck surgery, our Perth surgeon can answer any concerns or queries that you may have prior to your tailored surgery with Rodin Clinic.
 If you would like to book a consultation with a highly experienced surgeon to discuss your options further, contact Rodin Clinic today!

 Abdominoplasty is best suited to women and men who are in relatively good shape, but who have lax abdominal skin and/or abdominal fat that won’t respond to dieting or exercise.
 Undergoing a tummy tuck is not recommended if you are significantly overweight.